sozu-proxy/sozu/README.md

 - it should not have exploitable memory errors
   - even if it has one, workers will be sandboxed
 - you set up a limit on the number of concurrent connections to a worker
-  - the reverse proxy will refuse new connections over that limit, instead of requesting unavailable ressources like memory
+  - the reverse proxy will refuse new connections over that limit, instead of requesting unavailable resources like memory

 ## Building and starting